Which medications are considered drugs? – Effects, risks and dependence explained

 Dependency potential: high

-Especially risky in combination with alcohol or other sedatives.
+Especially risky when combined with alcohol or other sedatives.

 6. Barbiturates